tamique-debrito/Reinforcement-Learning-MOBA/README.md

 Also, implemented some efficiency enhancements (multiprocessing to train multiple agents at the same time considering the low GPU utilization from small models, cuda and cython for game engine), but those didn't end up being practically useful at the scale of this project.
 I don't think they're included in this repository.

-When I last worked on this, the agents had not yet learning optimal behaviors, but did occasionally demonstrate basic strategies such as "kiting" (movement in between attacks to minimize vulnerability.
+When I last worked on this, the agents had not yet learned optimal behaviors, but did occasionally demonstrate basic strategies such as "kiting" (movement in between attacks to minimize vulnerability.
 Mostly forward/backward motion) and retreating when low on health.

 This is what the environment looks like: